biswassri/Billing-System-RestApi-AWS-Hosted/README.md

-# webapp
+# Billing-System-RestApi---Hosted-AWS
-CSYE-6225 Spring 2020

-Building the application:
+### Building the application:

 To run the command: node restapi.js
 Locally running this command and then checking the URL hitting using the Postman service.